Flexible Covariate Adjustments in Regression Discontinuity Designs: Setup and Preliminaries

 \subsection{Standard RD Estimator}

-Without the use of covariates, the parameter of interest is typically estimated by running a local linear regression \citep{fan1996local} on each side of the cutoff.
-That is, the baseline ``no covariates'' RD estimator takes the form
+Without the use of covariates, the parameter $\tau$ is typically estimated by running separate local linear regressions \citep{fan1996local} on each side of the cutoff.
+That is, the baseline no covariates RD estimator takes the form